 The Updated event enables you to access an object that has just had changes persisted to the data source.
 The Entity property of the EntityDataSourceChangedEventArgs object is used to access the updated object.

 The Deleting event enables you to access an object before it is deleted from the data source or to cancel the operation.
 The Entity property of the EntityDataSourceChangingEventArgs holds the object being deleted.

 The Deleted event enables you to access an object that was deleted from the data source.
 The Entity property of the EntityDataSourceChangingEventArgs object is used to access the deleted object.
 The returned object is in a Detached state.

 The IDynamicDataSource.Exception event is implemented to provide for compatibility with ASP.NET Dynamic Data.
 A handler for this event cannot be registered in markup.
 It can be used only when the EntityDataSource instance is cast to an IDynamicDataSource interface.
-For more information, ASP.NET Dynamic Data Layer Customization.
+For more information, see ASP.NET Dynamic Data Model Overview.